readthedocs/readthedocs.org/docs/user/guides/pull-requests.rst

-How To Configure Pull Request Builds
+How to configure pull request builds
 ====================================

 In this section, you can learn how to configure :doc:`Pull Request builds </pull-requests>`.